UAB athletes set to return to workouts with safety measures in place

 “We provided two of these masks to our staff and two to all student-athletes,” Ingram said while wearing one of masks, which features the Blazers logo, during an interview with CBS 42.
 “These are triple-layer, cloth masks that can be washed with soap and water at night and reused the next day with relative ease.”

 The safety policies are designed to help athletes and others stay safe from COVID-19 during workouts.
-Ingram says doctors at UAB Hospital helped administrators develop them.
+Ingram said doctors at UAB Hospital helped administrators develop them.

 “For us, we’ve been really fortunate – more than most people around the country – that we’ve got that,” he said.
 “It’s a real blessing for all of us.
 We were able to follow those guidelines and their lead, and it’s very similar to what we’ll be doing for the other students that are slowly coming back, too.”